sanfarish/final-submission-dicoding_bookshelf-api/README.md

 * This repo is made to record my project for dicoding.com class on "Belajar Back-End Pemula dengan JavaScript" as final assessment to graduate and get a certificate.
 * This project is a simple bookshelf API that can be used to manage books in a library.
 * This RESTful API has several endpoints to perform CRUD operations on books.
+With additions of GET/finding book filtered by query.
 * This project uses standard/standard style guide.
 ## Tech used:
 * Node.js
 * Hapi
 * nanoid as random id supplement
 * eslint-config-standard as style guide
+## Testing
+* Tested using postman with collections provided from dicoding.com.
+I have no rights to share the test collections.
 ###
 [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](http://standardjs.com)